For your free copy of

 Store them together with your inkpads.

-With a marker pen write, on each block, the colour of the ink you have used it for, and save it just for that particular ink.
+With a marker pen write, on the handle of each block, the colour of the ink you have used it for.

-Now your colours will never get mixed and when the felt pad gets worn out you can simply replace it with another one and you're good to go again.
+When the felt pad gets worn out you can simply replace it with another one and you're good to go again.

 Equipment